This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Day 7-8: Jiuzhaigou and Huanglong

-Jiuzhaigou in northern Sichuan is one of the most beautiful places I’ve ever been, and one of the best places to visit in China.
+Jiuzhaigou in northern Sichuan province is one of the most beautiful places I’ve ever been, and one of the best places to visit in China.

 Hike all day through crystal-clear lakes and rivers that reflect the bright blue sky.